ubc/metadata-editor-b2/README.md

 Features:
 * Bulk changing metadata attributes for files
-* Bulk changing metadata attributes for directorys
+* Bulk changing metadata attributes for directories
 * Allowing user to verify the files before changing
 * Providing a list of the files with their attributes (boolean type) and last modified log